blockcoders/nestjs-ethers/README.md

 ## EthersContract

 `EthersContract` implements a method for the creation of a [SmartContract](https://docs.ethers.io/v5/api/contract/) instance.
-This service will also inject the `EthersBaseProvider` into the contract.
+This service will also inject the `BaseProvider` into the contract.

 Create a `SmartContract` attached to an address: